 For a cosy scheme, we would suggest an earthy, warm shade like terracotta that will look good all year round when paired with a contemporary stove design.
 More minimalist schemes with a muted colour palette may benefit from introducing subtle wood panelling to create a feature that doesn’t dominate or overwhelm the space and offers a more rustic interior.

 Step 4, Don’t Forget to Accessorise

-When curating and styling your home, it doesn’t have to be complicated – select pieces and colours that make the space feel personal to you.
-By utilising different fabrics and textures, for example a knitted blanket or plush cushion, you can create a comfortable yet characterful space.
+Curating and styling your home doesn’t have to be complicated.
+Select pieces and colours that make the space feel personal to you.
+You must utilise fabrics and textures, such as knitted blankets and cushions.

-Another way to style your stove is to select accessories that work alongside a stove; for example a log store complete with fire tools to combine functionality and style.
-We have seen an increase in homeowners opting for wire baskets and black hardware to complement the stove frontage and remain on trend.
+An additional way to style your stove is to use companion sets that work next to a stove.
+We have seen an increase in homeowners opting for wire baskets and black hardware to complement the stove frontage.

 Step 5, Consider Layout

-The living room is an ideal environment for socialising, entertaining and spending time with family or friends.
-Carefully consider the layout of your space in order to maximise the benefits that come with owning a wood burning stove.
-Position furniture in a U-shape around the fire to encourage interaction, whilst making sure everyone can admire the beauty and glow of the stove.
+The living room is an ideal environment for engaging and socialising with family and friends.
+Consider the layout of your space in order to maximise the benefits that come with owning a wood burning stove.
+Position furniture in a U-shape around the fire to encourage interaction.
+In addition, everyone can admire the beautiful glow of your stove.

-With a stove to suit any interior, Arada has an extensive portfolio of wood burning stoves in a range of models and designs.
-Here at Simply Stoves, we have a knowledgeable team who are always on hand to assist with any queries.
+With a stove to suit any interior, Arada has a broad portfolio of wood burning stoves in a range of models and designs.
+Here at Simply Stoves, we have an insightful team who are always on hand to assist with any queries.